JHWebDeveloper/Able2-public-resources/README.md

 ### Fixed
 - Bug causing the combined settings of ARC: Fit to Frame + Background: Transparent + Overlay: TV|Laptop to not output an alpha channel
-- Reduced the huge delay that occurs after a screen recording.
+- Drastically reduced the delay that occurs after a screen recording.
 Was caused by the need to convert the video.
 Finally found a work around.

 ## [2.0.1] - 7.31.2020